-Precautions While Using Insta-Glucose
+Precautions while using Insta-Glucose

 Your doctor will check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Insta-Glucose Side Effects
+Side Effects of Insta-Glucose

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - difficulty with swallowing

 - fast heartbeat